 Darby is a tiny town located in the state of Montana.
 With a population of 779 people and two constituent neighborhoods, Darby is the 87th largest community in Montana.

 Darby real estate is some of the most expensive in Montana, although Darby house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Darby is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Darby is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Darby who work in sales jobs (17.73%), maintenance occupations (13.79%), and management occupations (11.82%).
+Unlike some towns, Darby isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Darby are a mix of both white- and blue-collar jobs.
+Overall, Darby is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Darby who work in sales jobs (19.48%), maintenance occupations (11.26%), and personal care services (9.96%).

-Darby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Darby doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Darby is quite a bit lower than the national average among all cities of 21.84%: just 12.04% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Darby with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.47% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Darby in 2010 was $12,998, which is low income relative to Montana and the nation.
-This equates to an annual income of $51,992 for a family of four.
+The per capita income in Darby in 2010 was $14,273, which is low income relative to Montana and the nation.
+This equates to an annual income of $57,092 for a family of four.
 Darby also has one of the higher rates of people living in poverty in the nation, with 31.52% of its population below the federal poverty line.

 The most common language spoken in Darby is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and African languages.